 Paul Miller Racing

-Backed by a wealth of experience and talent and a long history of success, Paul Miller Racing began competing in professional sports car racing in 2010, running in Grand-Am and the American Le Mans Series.
+Backed by a wealth of experience, world-class talent, and a long record of success, Paul Miller Racing has been a fixture in top-level North American sports car racing since 2010.

-Paul Miller has extensive experience as both a driver and team owner.
-He led the Porsche factory effort in Trans-Am Series racing in the 1980s.
-He was also a leading IMSA endurance racer, driving with sports car stars Bob Akin, Brian Redman, and Hans Stuck.
+Team founder Paul Miller is no stranger to success- either behind the wheel or as a team owner.
+In the 1980s, he led the Porsche factory effort in the Trans-Am Series and became a front-runner in IMSA endurance racing, driving alongside legends such as Bob Akin, Brian Redman, and Hans Stuck.

 2011